hpc-uk/build-instructions/CP2K/CIRRUS-CP2K-7.1/README.md

 Note the addition of an appropriate `FFTW`, and `gcc` for the standard C++ library via `-lstdc++` used by Intel.

-With the associated Cirrus-intel.popt arch file
+With the associated [./Cirrus-intel.popt](./Cirrus-intel.popt) arch file

 ```
 $ make ARCH=Cirrus-intel VERSION=popt
 ```

+# Tests

+All the regression tests pass to the default tolerance.